Peccatoribus/pluto-fmcw-radar/README.md

 ![Range-Doppler map](Pics/RangeDoppler10Mhz.jpg)

-*Range-Doppler map produced by Python at 10 MHz bandwidth.
+Range-Doppler map produced by Python at 10 MHz bandwidth.
 I was walking towards the radar 20 meters away.
 Due to the small sample rate the range resolution is not very good.
-The strong signal at the 1m/s block in the first column indicates a target.* <
+The strong signal at the 1m/s block in the first column indicates a target.

 ---

 ## Custom Yagi Antenna

-I designed the Yagi in **ANSYS HFSS**, fabricated it by hand, and verified it on a **VNA**.
+I designed the Yagi in ANSYS HFSS, fabricated it by hand, and verified it on a VNA.
 Measured performance agrees closely with simulation.

-**Design (HFSS)**
+Design (HFSS)

 ![Yagi — HFSS model](Pics/yagi_hfss_model.png)
-*HFSS model of the Yagi, designed for 2.35 GHz.*
+HFSS model of the Yagi, designed for 2.35 GHz.

 ![Simulated S11](Pics/yagi_s11_sim.png)
-*Simulated S11: **−25 dB at 2.35 GHz**.*
+Simulated S11:−25 dB at 2.35 GHz.

 ![Simulated Gain](Pics/yagi_gain.png)
-**Build & measurement**
+Build & measurement

 ![Fabricated Yagi](Pics/yagi_photo.jpg)
-*The fabricated antenna.*
+The fabricated antenna.

 ![Measured S11 (VNA)](Pics/yagi_s11_measured.jpg)
-*Measured S11: **−20 dB at 2.35 GHz** on the VNA — close agreement with the simulated result.*
+Measured S11: −20 dB at 2.35 GHz on the VNA — close agreement with the simulated result.

 ---